GaryMcMurtrieS/VA-OPI/readme.md

 - Input and set for archive data
 - Manually set fonts for boxes
 - Push button that opens text file with pulled data (either in seperate window or CS-Studio Array)
-- Show column units in header not values
 - Side-by-Side view for Historic and modern data

-Resample?

 https://github.com/users/zhangt58/projects/1